Brabantian Dutch

-Over 5 million people live in an area with some form of Brabantian being the predominant colloquial language out of the area's 22 million Dutch-speakers across Netherlands and Flanders.
+Over 5 million people live in the area where some form of Brabantian functions as the predominant colloquial language; this compares with a total of 22 million Dutch-speakers across the Netherlands and Flanders.

 History

 Compared to the other dialects and sublanguages of Dutch, Brabantian has historically had a major influence on the development of Dutch.
 During the Middle Ages, manuscripts from the 10th to 15th centuries show that Limburgish and then West Flemish were the predominant literary languages, but there is no evidence of literary manuscripts farther north.

 In the second half of the 14th century, emphasis in society shifted to Brabant and so the Brabantian dialect became dominant.
 A migration to the north was occurring; the West Flemish dialect influenced the coastal area of the province of South Holland ('s-Gravenhage and Leiden), and migrants from Brabant came to the provinces of North Holland and Utrecht.

 In the 16th century, when the Low Countries were in turmoil, another migration occurred from the Spanish Netherlands (roughly what is now Belgium) to the United Provinces of the Netherlands.
 That made the cultural elite move from the oppressive Spanish and Roman Catholic region to the more liberal (and Protestant) north.
 Dutch linguistics historian Nicoline van der Sijs says that it is a popular myth that Brabantian was a dominant influence during the standardisation of Dutch from the 16th century.
 She says that Standard Dutch is a standardised Hollandic dialect.
 However, researchers of variance linguistics at the Ghent University and Dutch linguists in Berlin recognise the distinctive influence of Brabantian on the first Dutch standardisation in the 16th century.
 The first major formation of Standard Dutch also took place in Antwerp, where a Brabantian dialect is still spoken.
 That made the standard language develop mainly from Brabantian influence.